Can "premature collapse" form black holes in the upper and lower mass gaps?

 is the escape speed from the surface of the star and $\ln \Lambda$ the Coulomb logarithm.
 The relative speed $v_\infty$ at infinite separation depends on the stellar environment.
 For the Galactic disk, for example, typical dispersion speeds $v_\infty$ are on the order of about $10 - 30$ km/s.
 Using these values we have

 where we have approximated $\ln \Lambda \simeq 10$.
 We caution that the timescale for capture is typically longer than that for accretion estimated in (\ref{tau_acc}), because it may take the black hole multiple passages through the star before remaining inside.
 The exact number of passages, and the time spent outside the star between them, depends sensitively on both $v_\infty$ and $M_{\rm BH}$ as well as the stellar properties (see, e.g., \cite{AbrBW18,BauS24a}).
-In the following we assume that the resulting capture timescale is shorter than the stellar lifetime for black holes above $M_{\rm BH}^{\rm min}$.
+In the following we assume that the resulting capture timescale is shorter than the stellar lifetime for black holes above $M_{\rm BH}^{\rm min}$, which is the case for sufficiently small $v_\infty$.

 We next tackle the question of the origin of the captured black hole.
 One option might be supernova collapse of another star, with a mass below the mass gap.
 Assuming that all stars in close proximity have approximately the same age, however, such a smaller-mass star would evolve more slowly than the more massive stars.
-That means that smaller-mass black holes have not yet been formed by the time the more mass star would be disrupted by pair-instabilities.
+That means that smaller-mass black holes have not yet been formed by the time the more mass star would be disrupted by pair instabilities.

-Another option for the origin of the smaller captured black hole are primordial black holes (PBHs).
+Another option for the origin of the smaller captured black hole are primordial black holes.
 The most promising mass window for PBHs as the source of the dark matter content of the Universe extends from about $10^{-16} M_\odot$ to about $10^{-10} M_\odot$ (see, e.g., Fig.~10 in \cite{CarKSY21} and Fig.~1 in \cite{CarK20}), but from our estimate (\ref{min_mass2}) we see that such black holes are unlikely to be captured by main-sequence stars.
 However, PBHs in two other windows around $10^{-6} M_\odot$ and $1 M_\odot$ may constitute a fraction $f_{\rm PBH}$ up to about 10\% of the dark matter content.
 According to Eq.~(\ref{min_mass2}), stars in the lower mass gap might be able to capture PBHs in both of these windows.
 However, stars in the upper mass gap, with their larger stellar radii $R_*$, would likely be unable to capture PBHs as small as $10^{-6} M_\odot$.

 The rate at which a single star collides with a hypothetical PBH can be estimated from

 where $\sigma$ is the cross-section for a collision and $n$ the PBH number density.
 The former is

 (see, e.g, \cite{AbrBBGJQ09}) where, in the following, we assume that the second term dominates over the first.
 We also write